SpectralJager/SpectrumBlog/content/posts/programming/overview-of-networked-systems.md

 img = ""
 summary = ""
-tags = ["IP", "OSI", "TCP", "Networking"] title = "Overview of networked systems: 5+1 basic things that allow you understand networking."
+tags = ["IP", "OSI", "TCP", "Networking"] title = "Overview of networked systems: 5+1 basic things that allow you understand computer networking."

 +++
 In the digital age most devices (over 10.07 billions on statistic of 2020 year [(statista.com)](https://www.statista.com/statistics/1183457/iot-connected-devices-worldwide/)) communicate with each other over computer networks.
 It could be computers, smartphones, printers, scanners etc, that connected through a transmission medium such as wires, cables.